What is the difference between a PC and an industrial PC

 Industrial PCs, on the other hand, are engineered for specialized applications that demand high reliability and superior performance.
 They are specifically designed to handle intensive tasks, such as controlling complex machinery, process automation, data acquisition, and analysis.
 Industrial PCs feature robust processors, expanded memory capacity, enhanced graphics capabilities, and extensive connectivity options.
 This ensures their ability to withstand intensive workloads and meet the demands of industrial settings.

+III.
 Usage

 The primary usage of PCs is for personal and business computing needs.
 They are commonly used for office productivity, internet browsing, communication, entertainment, and gaming.
 PCs offer flexibility and versatility, allowing users to install various software programs based on their requirements.